Meningococcal Disease

 Common symptoms of meningitis include fever, headache, and a stiff neck.
 Septicemia often causes symptoms such as fever, chills, muscle aches, and, in later stages, a dark purple rash.

-There are two types of vaccination for meningococcal:
+There are three types of vaccination for meningococcal:

 One type protects against serogroups A, C, W, and Y